What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 Can I add all these endorsements to any home insurance policy?

-Most endorsements — like water backup, ordinance or law, and scheduled personal property — can be added to standard HO-3 or HO-5 policies through your existing insurer.
-However, availability and pricing vary by company and state.
-Some insurers don't offer certain endorsements at all, which is why it's important to compare policies before purchasing.
+Most endorsements like water backup, ordinance or law, and scheduled personal property can be added to standard HO-3 or HO-5 policies through your existing insurer.
+However, availability and pricing vary by company and state, and some insurers don't offer certain endorsements at all.
+That's why it's important to compare policies before purchasing.
 For major gaps like flood and earthquake, you'll need completely separate policies regardless of who your homeowners insurer is.

 Compare Home Insurance Plans in Ohio